-In general, however, an individual church can become a strong asset for their entire community by becoming an equipping center for marriages.
-FamilyLife has the resources to enable them to enrich the marriages of their congregation and attract other members of the community who have personal marriage needs or appreciate the importance of biblical families.
+An individual church can become a strong asset for the entire community by becoming an equipping center for marriages.
+FamilyLife has the resources to enable a church to enrich the marriages of their congregation and attract other members of the community who have personal marriage needs or appreciate the importance of biblical families.

-The weekend emphasis listed in the table above can be a great kick-starter for a marriage emphasis in the church.
+The weekend emphasis listed in the table can be a great kick-starter for a marriage emphasis in the church.
 Four to seven couples willing to invest a weekend could ultimately affect an entire church and community.